 For the following disabilities, DSS requests that a treating professional complete a form (available by clicking the appropriate link below) in addition to a written letter that addresses the bullet points above.

-Because accommodation needs can potentially change over time and context, students should provide updated information on an annual basis in order to provide the most effective services and accommodations possible.
+Because accommodation needs can potentially change over time for medical and psychological disabilities, students should try to submit updated information on an annual basis in order to provide the most effective services and accommodations possible.

 NOTE TO TRANSFER AND GRADUATE STUDENTS: In addition to the documentation you provide, you are also encouraged to send a letter from the Institution you previously attended that includes the timeframe in which you were provided services and the accommodations used.